-New Airbus leadership steps out in Paris Air Show, talks climate change and trashs Boeing
+New Airbus leadership steps out in Paris Air Show, talks climate change and trashes Boeing

 Scherer was asked for more detail on this extraordinary claim, to ensure he was comparing apples to apples.

-The 777X is wider and is now typically configured with 10-abreast seating, whereas the A350 is more likely to be 9-abreast.
+The 777X is wider and is now typically configured with 10-abreast seating, whereas the A350 is more likely to be nine-abreast.
 That potential for extra passengers makes a huge difference in any per seat cost analysis.

-Was he comparing 9-abreast to 9-abreast, or to 10-abreast?
+Was he comparing nine-abreast to nine-abreast, or to 10-abreast?
 Scherer declined to say.
 He was simply talking weight.
 End of discussion.
 Leahy would have been proud.

 And Scherer staked out a further unflattering comparison beyond the airplanes.

-“We are viewed as a truly international company, a cosmopolitan company,” he said, referring to the company’s aircraft assembly operations not only across Europe but also in China, the U.S. (in Mobile, Ala.) and most recently Canada (having bought the Bombardier airplane program in Mirabel, Quebec).
+“We are viewed as a truly international company, a cosmopolitan company,” he said, referring to the company’s aircraft assembly operations not only across Europe but also in China, the U.S. (in Mobile, Alabama) and most recently Canada (having bought the Bombardier airplane program in Mirabel, Quebec).

 “We are a citizen of the world,” said Scherer, “in contrast to some more nationally branded companies.”